JoshuvaGeorge03/my-learning-of-datastructures/README.md

  -> it contains, same set of operation as queue, but it polls high priority elements from the queue and add to the queue based on priority.

- -> how priority queue know, which element to remove, does it reset all element each time polling. nope, it uses heap Data strucuture to do this.
+ -> how priority queue know, which element to remove, does it reset all element each time polling. nope, it uses heap Data strucuture to do this. we need to use Data structure to do this.

 Converting Min PQ to Max PQ and vice versa
  To turn Min PQ to Max PQ, why we do that? because, most times, we will have min PQ or max PQ, so, we should find a way to convert it into other PQ.